tardate/LittleArduinoProjects/Electronics101/555Timer/Latch/README.md

 ![schematic](./assets/Latch_schematic.jpg?raw=true)

-Testing on a breadbord:
+Testing on a breadboard:

 ![Latch_bb_build](./assets/Latch_bb_build.jpg?raw=true)

 ### Protoboard Build

-Transfering the design to a small protoboard so that it can be used as a latched switch input.
+Transferring the design to a small protoboard so that it can be used as a latched switch input.

 ![protoboard_build](./assets/protoboard_build.jpg?raw=true)